Lawrence County Health Department addresses public health concerns with program

 “We are hoping to help as many families as we can,” said Melissa Mullins, emergency response coordinator, Lawrence County Health Department.

-She also said a new septic system for some families can cost as much as much as $12,000, but the program is about more than financial assistance; it is also about addressing public health.
+She also said a new septic system for some families can cost as much as $12,000, but the program is about more than financial assistance; it is also about addressing public health.

-Mullins sais over the last three years, the department has recived about 75-100 complaints or concerns from residents about failing septic systems.
+Mullins sais over the last three years, the department has received about 75-100 complaints or concerns from residents about failing septic systems.

 Mullins added that awards will be based on, “the financial need and the severity of the sewage system failure, and the order of the receipt of the applications will be considered as a final factor”.